-The spatial angles that are needed for tilting the working plane are saved in parameters Q170 - Q172.
-With the first two measuring points you also specify the direction of the reference axis when tilting the working plane.
+The spatial angles that are needed for the Tilt working plane function are saved in parameters Q170 to Q172.
+With the first two measuring points you also specify the direction of the principal axis when tilting the working plane.

 The third measuring point determines the direction of the tool axis.
 Define the third measuring point in the direction of the positive Y axis to ensure that the position of the tool axis in a clockwise coordinate system is correct.